IamSebastianDev/juze-sauerlach.de/readme.md

 The server encompasses a simple CMS.
 It is available under [http://localhost:3000/dashboard](http://localhost:3000/dashboard).
 If you have seeded the database beforehand, a default used is created with the following credentials:

 -   [admin@test.de](admin@test.de) : secret

+## Deployment via Github Actions

+The repository contains a `deploy.sh` script that can be used to automatically fetch the repo from Github.
+The script is triggered by a successful merge into the `main` branch through a Github action.